homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “We’d ought to sue the Fort Wayne club for swindlin’ us!
 I’d like to manage a team in that league if fellers like you can win a pennant there.
 I’d give the ground keeper a dollar a day extra to do the pitchin’ for me, and I’d go in myself when he was too busy.
 They give you a salary for playin’ ball, but they pinch a man for stealin’ a loaf o’ bread!
 If you’re the best pitcher in the Central League the rest o’ them is paralytics.
 If we’d spent five thousand for the middle of a doughnut we’d have a better chancet o’ realizin’ on our investment.
 If pepper was worth a million dollars a ounce you’d be rated at ten cents!”

-“Can I go in and dress?”’ says Smitty.
+“Can I go in and dress?” says Smitty.

 “I doubt it,” says Red.
 ‘You better take somebody along to help you.”
 Well, that might of been the end o’ the bird if he was with any club but our’n.
 Red had the waivers all right, but couldn’t make no deal that’d bring us within four thousand bucks of even.
 Still, we wasn’t gettin’ no service out of him and was payin’ him salary all the time.